 What is the Carnegie African Diaspora Fellowship Program?

-The Carnegie African Diaspora Fellowship Program (ADF) is a scholar fellowship program for educational projects at African higher education institutions.
+The Carnegie African Diaspora Fellowship Program (CADFP) is a scholar fellowship program for educational projects at African higher education institutions.
 Offered by IIE in partnership with the United States International University-Africa (USIU-Africa), the program is funded by a two-year grant from Carnegie Corporation of New York (CCNY).
 In the first two years of the program, the CADFP supported 110 short-term faculty fellowships for African-born academics.
 In October 2015, additional funding was secured from CCNY to support up to 140 fellowships.
 The program exemplifies CCNY's enduring commitment to higher education in Africa.
 IIE manages and administers the program, including applications, project requests and fellowships.
 QU provides strategic direction through Dr. Paul Tiyambe Zeleza and an Advisory Council he chairs.

 Learn more about the program